 Perhaps the German-American existentialist Paul Tillich has a clue.

-In his well-known book The Courage to Be (1950), Tillich argued that, the prevailing mood among urbanised humans in modernity (let’s just call that the period after the Second World War for the sake of ease) was anxiety.
+In his well-known book The Courage to Be (1950), Tillich argued that the prevailing mood among urbanised humans in modernity (let’s just call that the period after the Second World War for the sake of ease) was anxiety.
 Echoing another German philosopher, Friedrich Nietzsche, he suggested that life had become so much more abstract and complicated in industrialised living that it was hard to find one’s bearings.
 We had killed God Nietzsche told us and we had subsequently experienced two horrific world wars.
-Not only that, we had begun to build modern mass societies saturated in media that lacked clear or strong enough narratives to hold larger and more technical societies together.
+Not only that, we had begun to build modern mass societies saturated in media that lacked clear or strong enough narratives to hold these larger and more technical societies together.
 As individuals, he suggested, we had become anxious from a lack of meaning.

 Though it sounds depressing (or basically a normal day if you are me), Tillich had a gently hopeful message.
 What if we stare the meaningless in the face?
-What if we say: ‘yes, there really may be no ultimate answer to the god question’ or ‘if I choose the wrong career I really may regret it and I really may be judged as stupid for it’.
+What if we say: ‘yes, there really may be no ultimate answer to the god question’, or ‘if I choose the wrong career I really may regret it and I really may be judged as stupid for it’.

 Education is dead